OmnipotentBanana/CMPG-323-Project-2---32582625-v2/README.md

-The API is accessed by **https://32582625project2.azurewebsites.net/api/{request}/{id}**
+The API is accessed by **https://32582625project2.azurewebsites.net/api/{request}/{id}** *sidenote: I did not know you could use the API Management Service's Base URL to handle requests.
+I just used my App Service to handle all my Swagger and API requests.**https://apim-cmpg323pr2.azure-api.net** is the APIM Base URL and can be used instead of the project2.azurewebsites url :)*

 This request can be Categories, Devices and Zones These can be further refined to search for individual components by using the GUID lookup